DominicLuidold/WS22-AutonomousSystems-III/DOCUMENTATION.md

 The `FollowWall` logic instructs the TurtleBot to move forward and turn slightly left to keep the wall on its left side.
 The speed of the robot and the degree of the turn is determined by the distance to the wall in front, front_left, and left directions.
 The closer the robot is to the wall, the slower it moves and the sharper the turn.
 Comparable to the `TurnTowardsWall` logic, the `/scan` topic is used to get the LiDAR data.

-The `RoundtripMonitor` monitors if the robot has completed a roundtrip by keeping track of the initial pose (using the custom `PoseTF` message (see [`current_pos` package](#current_pos-package))) of the robot when it first made contact with the wall and checking if the robot is near the same pose after it has left the area.
+The `RoundtripMonitor` monitors if the robot has completed a roundtrip by keeping track of the initial pose (using the custom `PoseTF` message (see [`current_pos` package](#current_pos-package)) of the robot when it first made contact with the wall, and checking if the robot is near the same pose after leaving the area.
 If the robot is near the same pose again, it is considered to have completed a roundtrip.
+To determine whether the current position is near the starting area of the roundtrip, the euclidean distance is used as a measure based on the `x` and `y` coordinates of the TurtleBot.

 </details>